 The following measures are being taken to help reduce the risk to our staff and those attending funerals: -

-- Sanitisation bottles are situated in reception, meeting rooms and staff areas (but not in public-only areas as they go missing).
+- Sanitisation bottles are situated in reception, meeting rooms and staff areas.

-- Wall mounted sanitisation dispensers will be situated in our public areas and near the entrance to the chapels when they can be obtained (and this notice will be updated as soon as they have been received and installed).
+- Wall mounted sanitisation dispensers are situated in our public areas and near the entrance to the chapels.

-- Regular additional cleaning is being carried out of the chapels and high contact areas including doors, face plates, door handles, taps, loo flush handles, reception counters, desk and table tops.
+- Regular additional cleaning is being carried out of the chapels between services and high contact areas including doors, face plates, door handles, taps, loo flush handles, reception counters, desk and table tops.